jdyen/growmodr/Readme.md

 *****

 ## Usage
 Once growmod has been installed there is one main function to use: `growmod`.
 This function has a formula interface (`growmod.formula`) and information about its use can be found by typing `?growmod` in the R console.
-The formula interface has been set up to handle data clustered into blocks and predictor variables relevant to each block, with the syntax `size ~ (age | block)`. `growmod` also accepts an argument, predictors, which includes predictor variables relevant to each block in the model fitting.
+The formula interface has been set up to handle data clustered into blocks and predictor variables relevant to each block, with the syntax `size ~ (age | block / predictor)`.
 An example use-case for this setup is growth curves measured on species, with trait data for each species.
-The model then would be size ~ (age | species), predictors = traits, and could be used to predict growth curves for any given species based on its trait values.
+The model then would be `size ~ (age | species / traits)`, and could be used to predict growth curves for any given species based on its trait values.

 Mathematical and statistical details of the models in growmod are in: